Life Lines

 Choking Child Step 3 "CHEST THRUSTS" "NOT ABDOMINAL THRUSTS"

-Roll the baby over on your thigh "Do Not Flip" the aim is to allow gravity to assist in removal of the food or object.
+Roll the baby over on your thigh "Do Not Flip" The aim is to allow gravity to assist in the removal of the food or object.

-To perform the chest thrust lay the baby across your thigh this time on their back.
-Place 2 fingers in the center of the babies chest, between the nipple line and draw then fingers back 3 inches.
+To perform the chest thrust, lay the baby across your thigh, this time on their back.
+Place 2 fingers in the centre of the baby's chest, between the nipple line and draw then fingers back 3 inches.

-Force the fingers into the babies chest, thrusting the fingers up the babies chest.
+Force the fingers into the baby's chest, thrusting the fingers up the baby's chest.

-The aim is to use the air in the babies lungs to force the object out of the babies airways.
+The aim is to use the air in the baby's lungs to force the object out of the baby's airways.

 Repeat The Cycle 3 times 5x Back slaps followed by 5x Chest Thrust